vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   (10.98 s), including default and explicit loop policies, requested replays, synchronized loops, and section playlists.
 No tests were added.

+## Share the PCM WAVE format record

+- WAV and DLS now use the same encoder for their 16-byte PCM format record.
+  DLS appends its own empty extension, preserving its 18-byte WAVEFORMATEX payload; standalone WAV retains its minimal header.
+Removed 15 production lines without introducing a new file, data type, or policy layer.
+- Both writers retain the same channel and sample-rate defaults.
+DLS now uses WAV's byte-rate overflow check instead of silently wrapping the field.
+  Added 11 lines to the existing DLS fixture for this regression and its extension field; no new test fixtures were added.
+- A temporary before/after probe compared 60 complete WAV/DLS files across
+  five channel counts and six sample rates, including defaults and the highest representable byte rates.
+All bytes matched.
+Probe sources and binaries were removed.
+- Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.97 s).

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage